thomasduft/apigateway/docs/SoftwareRequirementsSpecification_SRS.md

 ## Overall description

 This repository consists of the following applications:

 - Frontend: contains the applications ui
-- Gateway: provides as the applications api gateway and hosts the frontend.
+- Gateway: provides the applications api gateway and hosts the frontend.
-- Time: provides as the applications time services and uses websockets to push the current time to the frontend
+- Time: provides the applications time services and uses websockets to push the current time to the frontend
 - Catalog: provides a simple catalog api that requires authentication
 - Orders: provides a simple orders api that requires authentication